List of Marvel Comics characters: G: Matthew Gilden

 Goldbug was next hired by the Maggia to steal some gold from an Empire State University laboratory.
 He did so, not realizing that the gold had been exposed to radiation during experiments at the university, and that he had thereby contracted radiation poisoning.
 He battled Spider-Man, but when Spider-Man revealed the gold's radioactivity, the Maggia turned on Goldbug, who fell into the river and disappeared.

-Goldbug next appeared undergoing treatments for his radiation poisoning.
-He appeared with a submarine version of his ship, seeking out the sunken remains of an office building that had been transformed into solid gold by the Beyonder during Secret Wars II.
-He was thwarted by Namor the Sub-Mariner, but managed to escape capture.

-Goldbug reappeared during the aftermath of the Secret War that had been organized by Nick Fury against Latveria.
-Goldbug was among the supervillains who had been supplied with enhanced technology and powered armor by Latverian dictator Lucia von Bardas and sent to attack the heroes who had been involved in Fury's Secret War.
-The villains' technologies were then hijacked by von Bardas, supplying her with power, potentially at the cost of the villains' lives, but the assembled heroes defeated von Bardas and apprehended Goldbug and the others.
-Goldbug later attended the auction in which the Venom symbiote was sold.

 Later, when the Superhuman Registration Act was announced during the Civil War event, Goldbug wanted to leave the country.
 He contacted Vienna to make him a new fake identity, but he did not know Vienna was secretly working for the new Heroes for Hire, who later apprehended Goldbug and several other super-villains.
-When Goldbug and the Plunderer were brought to Captain America's Secret Avengers by Diamondback, the Punisher shot both of them dead, saying that they were "thieves and killers".
+When Goldbug and the Plunderer were brought to Captain America's Secret Avengers by Diamondback, the Punisher shoots and kills them both.

 Second version

 A second version of Goldbug, equipped with the original's Secret War-era armor, appears as one of the villains being extorted by Lady Caterpillar.

 As part of the All-New, All-Different Marvel event, Goldbug hatches a scheme with White Rabbit and Walrus to tamper with New York City's water supply, but the three are defeated by Spider-Woman, and placed in a new supervillain prison called the Cellar.